-Preparing CCA learners for graduation
+Preparing CCA students for graduation

 Graduation is not the end.
 In fact, it is quite the opposite.